itkimura/birdnest/README.md

 - Application.log in root
 - Created function tests for monitor service
-- CI workflow in GitHub Actions
+- CI/CD workflow to Heroku in GitHub Actions
-- GitHub Integration (Heroku GitHub Deploy)